 – Islam in the Philippines series (DLSU Publishing House)

 – Islam in Southeast Asia series (Palgrave Macmillan)

-At the University of the Philippines Diliman, Nassef is assistant professor at the Institute of Islamic Studies, project leader of the Decolonial Studies Program on religion, and affiliate faculty member at the Center for International Studies.
+At the University of the Philippines Diliman, Nassef is assistant professor at the Institute of Islamic Studies and the project leader of the CIDS Decolonial Studies Program on religion.
 He is also a Professorial Lecturer of International Studies at Miriam College.
 The Polytechnic University of the Philippines conferred him the Professorial Chairholder in Political Science and International Relations on December 11, 2017.
 He is an adviser and member of the Multi-Sector Advisory Group (MSAB) of the Armed Forces of the Philippines’ Civil Relations Service.

 Nassef obtained his PhD in International Relations (as EMMA scholar or EU’s Erasmus Mundus Mobility with Asia scholarship and as TÜBİTAK fellow or The Scientific and Technological Research Council of Turkey’s fellowship), Master in International Studies (as UP Presidential scholar and Willy Keng scholar), and BA in International Studies (as UE University President scholar, UE University scholar, UE College scholar, and Quezon City government scholar in various semesters) from the Middle East Technical University (Ankara, Turkey), University of the Philippines Diliman, and University of the East (Manila, Philippines), respectively.